masc-ucsc/livehd/docs/Bazel.md

     bazel test //... --sandbox_debug --verbose_failures --keep_state_after_build

+## To run FIXME tests

+Many times, we have new tests that make the regression fail.
+We use "fixme" if the test is a new one and LGraph is still not patched.
+We want the test in the system, but we do not want to make fail the regressions.

+Those tests are marked with tags "fixme" in the BUILD.
+E.g:

+    sh_test(
+        name = "my_test.sh",
+        tags = ["fixme"],  # This is a fixme test.
+It fails, but we should fix it srcs = ["tests/pyrope_test.sh"],

+To run all the fixme tests

+    bazel test --test_tag_filters "fixme" //...

+To list all the fixme tests (the goal is to have zero)

+    bazel query 'attr(tags, fixme, tests(//...))'

 ## To run LONG tests

 In addition to the short tests, there are sets of long tests that are run frequently